Ambatik-CH2-PS045/ambatik-machine-learning/README.md

-# Ambatik Cloud Computing Documentation
+# Ambatik Model Deployment Documentation
 Embark on a journey of discovery: Study this documentation to uncover how to running Flask applications and uncover the machine learning models.

 ## Prerequisite